 Have more than one stream of income.
-By having a side hustle or some stream of passive income, you can hedge against emergencies, particularly the loss of employment.
-There are many options to making make money from home or online, having backup sources of income is the ultimate financial preparedness.
+By having a side hustle or some passive income stream, you can hedge against emergencies, particularly the loss of employment.
+There are many options for making money from home or online; having backup sources of income is the ultimate financial preparedness.
 Having even a modest source of side income can keep you from needed to exhaust your emergency fund at the first sign of trouble.

-Volunteering is a great way to pad your resume, make valuable network connections, and secure recommendations from influential members of the community.
+Volunteering is a great way to pad your resume, make valuable network connections, and secure recommendations from influential community members.
 It's also a way to give back to the community you call home.

-A great way to get free training (or next best thing) is to volunteer at places like your local fire department, FEMA or EMT training.
+A great way to get free training (or the next best thing) is to volunteer at places like your local fire department, FEMA, or EMT training.

 Be sure to choose volunteer opportunities that you believe in – the work you are doing is much more important than the lines on a resume.
 If you choose something that you stand behind, your efforts will be genuine.
-This will reflect others and create a strong network.
+Building genuine relationships and connections when times are good will provide security some security when times are bad.
 If you find yourself in hardship or unemployed, it's those relationships that can often lead to new opportunities and stellar references.

-After all, a herd of zombies can't be stopped by just one, it takes a whole village.
+After all, a herd of zombies can't be stopped by just one; it takes a whole village. some

 Panic Now, Avoid the Rush Later